-Herbs have long been used in traditional practices to support rest and relaxation as part of evening routines.
-However, misunderstandings about how herbal support works can lead to unrealistic expectations or inconsistent use.
+Herbs for sleep have long been used in traditional practices to support rest and relaxation as part of evening routines.
+However, misunderstandings about how herbal support works can easily lead to unrealistic expectations or inconsistent use.

-This educational guide outlines common mistakes people make when using herbs for sleep and explains how traditional approaches emphasize moderation, routine, and informed use.
+Therefore, this guide explains common mistakes people make when using herbs for sleep and highlights how traditional approaches emphasize moderation, routine, and informed use.

 Expecting Immediate or Dramatic Results